hassanzohdy/react-router/README.md

    * be applied to the page, you can use this to show a loading screen in your loader */ renderOverPage?: boolean;
+  /**
+   * Define the component that will be used as fallback in the Suspense component *
+   * @default loadingComponent
+   */
+  lazyComponentLoader?: Component;
 };

 /**